obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 If the `gmx grompp` command didn't fail, it is because the system has already total charge equal zero.
 Thus, when you run the `gmx genion -s ionize.tpr -neutral -pname NA -nname CL -o start.gro`, GROMACS will not prompt you asking which part of the system you want to substitute in favour of ions, as there are no ions to add, and the output will look like this
 ```
-No ions to add, will just copy input configuration
+No ions to add, will just copy input configuration.
 ```
 Basically, you have copied the configuration stored in `ionize.tpr`, which is the one in `reference_topology_PKG_HOLO_ANP_solvated.gro`, and called it `start.gro`.
 You can now copy the topology and call it `topol.top`, but you do not have to update it as no water molecules have been removed and no ions have been added, and you are good to go.